djangulo/britecore_application/README.md

 ## My approach<a name="approach"></a>

-I decided to use Django Rest Framework, as it keeps it pretty simple to create a maintainable API.
+I decided to use Django with Django Rest Framework, as it keeps it pretty simple to create a maintainable API.

 I modeled the two tables rather straightforwardly (by Django standards), by creating a RiskType model and a FieldType model, and relating the FieldType to the RiskType via a foreign key.
 Their arranged as follows: